TheHorscht/AdventureMode/ideas.md

 Digger Wand:
-  Corridor submerged in sand and you need a digger wand to pass Items hidden in sand that you need to dig out Labyrinth with doors and switches that open/close specific groups of doors, with a hidden switch that's necessary to solve it Spell that lets you spawn a controllable drone, to get into narrow passageways to press a switch Physics door that drops down.
-Filling area with water so elecriticy can burn the wooden platform underneath the door Drop rock down a hole to activate switch
+  Corridor submerged in sand and you need a digger wand to pass Items hidden in sand that you need to dig out
+Spell that lets you spawn a controllable drone, to get into narrow passageways to press a switch Drop rock down a hole to activate switch
 Mix different liquids to create gate opener
 Door that requires you to put wands on pedestals and leave them behind for a while